 Norwegian commercial catch in tonnes by quarter, area and gear are derived from the sales notes statistics of The Directorate of Fisheries.
-Data from about 20 subareas are aggregated to 6 main areas for the gears gillnet, longline, handline, purse-seine, Danish seine, bottom trawl, shrimp trawl and trap.
-For bottom trawl the quarterly area distribution of the catches is adjusted by logbook data from The Directorate of Fisheries and the total bottom-trawl catch by quarter and area is adjusted so that the total annual catch for all gears is the same as the official total catch reported to ICES.
+Data from about 20 subareas are aggregated to 6 main areas for the gears gill net, long line, hand line, purse seine, Danish seine, bottom trawl, shrimp trawl and trap.
+For bottom trawl the quarterly area distribution of the catches is adjusted by logbook data from The Directorate of Fisheries and the total bottom trawl catch by quarter and area is adjusted so that the total annual catch for all gears is the same as the official total catch reported to ICES.
 No discards are reported or accounted for, but there are several reports of discards.
 In later years there are also reports of misreporting, saithe is landed as cod in a period with decreasing quotas and availability of cod and good availability of saithe.

 The sampling strategy is to have age-length samples from all major gears in each area and quarter.
 There are at present no defined criteria on how to allocate samples of catch numbers, mean length and mean weight at age to unsampled catches, but the following general process has been applied: first look for samples from a neighbouring area if the fishery extends to this area in the same quarter.
 If there are no samples available in neighbouring areas, search for samples from other gears with the most similar selectivity in the same area or in neighbouring areas.
 The last option is to search in neighbouring quarters, first from the same gear in the same area, and then from neighbouring areas and similar gears.
 For some gears, areas and quarters length samples taken by the coast guard are applied and combined with an ALK from a neighbouring area, gear or quarter.
 ALKs from research surveys (shrimp trawl) are also used to fill holes.
-The alternative method applied for cod and haddock (ECA, Hirst et al. 2004, 2005) produce unrealistic high weights at age compared to the method currently applied for NEA saithe (ICES 2007/ACFM:16).
-Present sampling coverage may also be too poor for ECA to perform adequately.
+The alternative method applied for cod and haddock (ECA, Hirst et al., 2004; 2005) produce unrealistic high weights at age compared to the method presently applied for NEA saithe (ICES, 2007a).